morea-framework/morea-framework.github.io/src/quickstart.md

 #### Install git

 Follow these instructions to [install git](https://help.github.com/articles/set-up-git).
 (Be sure to click the tab corresponding to your OS.)
-Note that Morea uses a variety of scripts that invoke git from the command line, so you cannot simply download their GUI app.
+Note that Morea uses a variety of scripts that invoke git from the command line, so you cannot simply download the GitHub GUI app.

 #### Install Jekyll